-Grace United Methodist Food Pantry is staffed by volunteers and provides food assistance to residents of Blackford County.
-Clients may visit the pantry once a month on Wednesdays from 9:00 am - 12:00 pm.
-It is located in the Hope House directly North of the church.
+Our Grace United Methodist Food Pantry is staffed by volunteers from Trinity UM Church and provides food assistance to residents of Blackford County.
+Clients may visit the pantry once each month.
+The pantry is open on Sundays from 4:00 pm - 6:00 pm each Sunday.
+The pantry is located in the Hope House directly North of the church.
 For more information contact the church office at (765) 348-2801.

-Mission to Jamaica: Caring for Three Lovely Children
+Mission to Jamaica: Caring for Two Lovely Children

 It is official.
-We as a church have been given three children to support not only with finances but also with encouragement.
+We as a church have been given two children to support not only with finances but also with encouragement.
 A short biography of each one follows.

-JAYVAUN is in grade 3.
+JAYVAUN is in grade 5.
 He lives with his mother and has 5 siblings.
 His favorite subject is Language Arts.
 His favorite activities are reading and writing and his dream is to be a pilot or the Prime Minister.
-AQUANTAE is in grade 2.
-She lives with her mother and three siblings.
-Her favorite subject is mathematics.
-Her favorite activity is singing and her dream is to become a nurse or work in the FBI.
-MONARE is in grade 2.
+MONARAE is in grade 4.
 She lives with her dad and her mom.
 Her favorite subject is mathematics.
 Her favorite activity is "playing school" and her dream is to become a nurse..

 These children live in a rural community where unemployment is very high.
 Some families have a hard time sending their children to school every day so some children may only attend several days per week.
 Many children must ride a taxi or two in order to get to their school in the St. Mary Parish, Jamaica.
 There is also a cost for school uniforms, school shoes, school supplies and books, lunches, etc. Your assistance is a wonderful gift that will help these three students get the education they deserve.

 Christian Service International cares for transferring our gifts to the children's families.
-Our support level for amounts to $30 per month for each child and is contributed from the Adult Bible Class and the annual Christmas Eve Offering.
+Our support level for amounts to $30 per month for each child.
 Our correspondence of letters to and from Jamaica is cared for CSI and Ron Storms, retired pastor and correspondent.